-When Dutch national teams participate in championships, they wear orange shirts, which is a peculiar color.
+When Dutch national teams participate in championships, they wear orange shirts, a peculiar color.
 You may wonder why Dutch national teams and their fans, like me, wear orange instead of a somewhat more common color….?

 It happens to be a fascinating story why the color orange has become so important in The Netherlands.